Above: A pic of Jose dancing at Club One in Savannah, Georgia.

 He understood my views on sex and dating and he wanted to see if we could make things work.
 We had differences, but somehow we’ve made something work since then.

 I have never written about us.
-Now that I have the floor, I could talk about all the juicy, adorable parts of our relationship.
+Now that I am, I could talk about all the adorable parts of our relationship.
 I could talk about the way he snores, about how he loves my butt, about how his body feels next to mine.
-But instead I’m going to talk about the most frightening part of relationships — time.
+But instead I’m going to talk about the most frightening thing — time.

 I took him home for Thanksgiving last November to meet my family.
 It was the first time I have ever done this.
 There he was, sitting at the table next to my parents, talking to my aunt, laughing with my sister.

 Dating him, I’ve learned that relationships are more than cards and delusion.
 There is something honest and raw about them.
 They’re a shared experience.
-They’re really important and really awesome, and I wish I had paid greater respect to the relationships around me, relationships that everyone I know toils to upkeep.
+They’re really important and really awesome, and I wish I had paid greater respect to the relationships around me, relationships that everyone I know works so hard to upkeep.
+The work is worth it.

 Their struggle isn’t silly or arbitrary or childish.
-It is deeply human.
+It is human.
 When I’ve mocked people who hold on steadfastly to ideas like monogamy and commitment, I’ve mocked their attempts to beat the loneliness.
 Now I want to beat the loneliness.
-I want to hold on as long as I can, and time is beating down my door, the way it is doing to everyone in love, reminding me how few of us ever get to stay.
+I want to hold on as long as I can, and time is beating down my door, the way it is doing to everyone in love, reminding us how we never get to stay.
 Time pulls us apart.
-It is the enemy of love.
+Time is the enemy of love.

 I have 25 days.